Home

 Continuing with the abandoned railway theme there is also the K&S

-Wagon Road that used to run all the way from Kaslo to New Denver.
+Wagon Road that used to run all the way from Kaslo to New

-mountain biking, ATVs, etc. It runs along side and above Hwy 31A
+trail for hiking, mountain biking, ATVs, etc. It runs along side

-for much of it offering interesting sight seeing opportunities.
+and above Hwy 31A for much of it offering interesting sight seeing

 The trip from New Denver to Kaslo takes about 45min by Unimog, closer